WeihanLi/WeihanLi.Redis/README.en.md

     Assert.NotNull(pubsubClient);
     ```

-1. More fancy usage, wait for your explorer...
+1. More fancy usage, wait for your explore...

-## Contact

-Contact me if you need: <weihanli@outlook.com>